8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ## 4.6 In-session requests

-At the current state, we only have one WebRTC connection to the server, so there is no need to send any requests over HTTP.
+At the current state, we already have one WebRTC connection to the server, so there is no need to send any requests over HTTP.
 All requests will be sent over the WebRTC datachannel.

 Typically, the client will need to perform various actions with the media server, such as: